OctaG/NumericalMethods/README.md

 Where $\boldsymbol{n}$ is the number of columns and rows of matrix $\boldsymbol{[A]}$, followed by $\boldsymbol{a_i}$ numbers in the matrix and finally $\boldsymbol{b_i}$ numbers of the matrix $\boldsymbol{[B]}$.

+*note: For Gauss-Seidel the matrix must be in heavy diagonal form*

 **Aditional input:** None

 **Output:** The resulting matrix $[A]$ will appear first, followed by the results of $X_1$ to $X_n$